-New Orleans Baptist Theological Seminary was the first Southern Baptist school to offer formal, specialized theological education in the area of women's ministry.
+New Orleans Baptist Theological Seminary was the first Southern Baptist school to offer formal, specialized theological education in the area of ministry to women.
 Since its beginning in March 1997, this innovative program has increased in student enrollment and degree options.
-Its success is the result of growing interest in women's ministry, the need for pragmatic training in women's work, and increased leadership roles for women in the local church.
+Its success is the result of growing interest in ministry to women and increased leadership roles for women in the local church.
 God is preparing hundreds of women to minister to other women through their local churches.